brunokoga/Montevideo/monsters_dir/grayOoze.md

 **Crystal Ooze (CR 4)** : The crystal ooze is an aquatic variant that dwells in deeper waters than most commonly found in the gray ooze's beloved swamps.
 A crystal ooze has the aquatic subtype and a swim speed of 30 ft.
 The crystal ooze lacks the gray ooze's constrict ability, but it does secrete a paralytic toxin that causes those whom it strikes to become paralyzed for 3d6 rounds if they fail a Fortitude saving throw (the save DC is Constitution-based).

-**Id Ooze (CR 6** : Perhaps the strangest variant gray oozes are those that have developed a rudimentary intelligence, including the ability to communicate telepathically with other oozes, or even the ability to blast enemies with pulses of raw mental power.
-Id oozes are advanced gray oozes with an Intelligence score of 2 (and thus gain skill ranks and feats—typically 4 ranks in [Stealth](../skill_dir/stealth#_stealth, [Improved Initiative](../feats#_improved-initiative), and [Toughness](../feats#_toughness)), can communicate basic empathic information with other id oozes within 100 feet via telepathy, and can use _ [lesser confusion](../spell_dir/confusion#_confusion-lesser)_ at will as a spell-like ability (CL equals the id ooze's HD.
+**Id Ooze (CR 6)** : Perhaps the strangest variant gray oozes are those that have developed a rudimentary intelligence, including the ability to communicate telepathically with other oozes, or even the ability to blast enemies with pulses of raw mental power.
+Id oozes are advanced gray oozes with an Intelligence score of 2 (and thus gain skill ranks and feats—typically 4 ranks in [Stealth](../skill_dir/stealth#_stealth), [Improved Initiative](../feats#_improved-initiative), and [Toughness](../feats#_toughness)), can communicate basic empathic information with other id oozes within 100 feet via telepathy, and can use _ [lesser confusion](../spell_dir/confusion#_confusion-lesser)_ at will as a spell-like ability (CL equals the id ooze's HD).